 Once you have selected the Node in which you will take the course, Apply to the Course.

-Apply to the Fab Academy Scholarship Program by filling the Application form.
+Apply to the Fab Academy Scholarship Program by filling the Scholarship Application form (opens new window).
 You will be asked to upload the following documents:

 - Your CV

 - Your Motivation Letter

 - Students with scholarships must have full dedication to the program